- Our Faith

 "Leadership St. Nicholas" is the cornerstone program.
 It has its origin in similar programs at the Archdiocese as well as some that have been proposed here at St. Nicholas in the past.
 It is one that has now taken hold.
 The idea is that at least 40 of St. Nicholas' top benefactors with the financial means pledge a minimum pledge of $10,000 per year for at least the next 10 years.
 This will provide needed stablility of operations and continuity in our budget planning.

 The "Super Steward" program is the next level.
 We took the concept and gave it new life.
-Using scripture as the basis for this, the idea is that parishioners pledge 5% of their annual gross income to the church.
+Using scripture as the basis for this, the idea is that parishioners pledge 5% of their annual gross income or $5000 per year to the church.
 This program provides parishioners the opportunity to seriously commit to the financial well-being of the parish.

 The "3% Giving" is the third program.
 For those parishioners who for one reason or another are unable to commit to either of the other programs, this one still provides parishioners an opportunity to commit what they can to the parish and make a difference.

 The Proper Spirit

 As Father Doug has recently sermonized, for our parish to thrive and to recieve the life of the Holy Sprit and the abundant joy and life each and every one of us is needed.
 Everyone is important and has something to add.
 Everyone has Time, Talent, and Treasuer to offer.
 At whatever level we can contribute, we should all give as the widow referenced in scripture gave -- out of great love, dedication and conern.
 She gave from her heart.
 It is not the particular amount that matters but that we give in this spirit.
 If we give in this spirit the amounts will be where they should be.